S8A/s8a.github.io/_drafts/links-and-thoughts-003.md

 - Date: 2014-07-30
 - Source: _Journal of Libertarian Studies 13, Number 2 (1998)._ Ludwig von Mises Institute.

-I actually read this article a while ago and, as mentioned in the previous section, my position is that the proper Nth-best libertarian immigration policy would be one similar to the one proposed by Hoppe, particularly in this article.
+I actually read this article probably more than a year ago and, as mentioned in the previous section, I've come to the position that the proper Nth-best libertarian immigration policy would be one similar to the one proposed by Hoppe in this article.
 While writing the previous section, I read Hoppe's article again, and I finally decided to include it in this post in order to delve into it in some detail and highlight some quibbles I have with it.

+Hoppe starts the article by stating his purpose: arguing that free trade and restricted immigration are not only compatible policies, but actually mutually reinforcing.
+Before elaborating his main argument, Hoppe briefly restates, for the sake of completeness, the logical case for free trade and refutation of protectionist fallacies; his explanation is so rigurous yet concise and easy to read that it should be published as a short, standalone post on mises.org and shared by all of us free traders when making the case for free trade to any smart layman.

 **WIP**